After login, you will be presented the SXMO interface as follows:

 There are various default gestures that translate to keypresses for the underlying application, this facilitates navigation in a variety of applications, including terminal-based applications, without needing the virtual keyboard:

-Menus are a central feature of Sxmo and are navigable through using the Pinephone's 3 hardware buttons:
+Menus are a central feature of Sxmo and are navigable through using the Pinephone's 3 hardware buttons or by swiping down from the top of the screen.

 The default menu bindings for the Pinephone buttons are: